VTimofeenko/confluence_poster/README.md

 **Commands**:

+* `convert-markdown`: Converts single page text from markdown to...
 * `create-config`: Runs configuration wizard.
 * `post-page`: Posts the content of the pages.
 * `validate`: Validates the provided settings.